alexanderjsingleton/aws/README.md

 ## Create Instance

-1.  _Choose AMI:_ Upon landing on the first step of the instantation (Step 1 Choose an Amazon Machine Image (AMI)), search for "LAMP" and select the "LAMP Stack powered by Bitnami" from the results.
+1.  _Choose AMI:_ Upon landing on the first step of the instantiation (Step 1 Choose an Amazon Machine Image (AMI)), search for "LAMP" and select the "LAMP Stack powered by Bitnami" from the results.
 2.  _Choose Instance Type:_ For the sake of this exercise, we will proceed with the "Microinstance", so just click on the "Review and Launch" button- no other selections are required for free-tier, which means steps 3-6 will be skipped.
 3.  _Review:_ Again, this is a free-tier demo, which means steps 3-6 have been skipped, so just click on the "Launch" button.
 4. "Launch" will prompt a window with a request to "Select an existing key pair or create a new key pair"; in this example, we will select "Create a new key pair" from the dropdown menu within the window called "awsExample" creating a .pem file (a private key required for Secure SHell (SSH)) which will be downloaded and saved within our local subfolder on our desktop.